 The grant submission should include detailed information on:

 Incomplete proposals will not be considered for review.

-Applications will be reviewed members of Harmony’s External Affairs, Medical and Legal teams.
-Proposals will be evaluated based on a standard set of review criteria, which will include the quality of the application, creativity of the solution and the organization’s infrastructure and past program successes.
-Funding will be distributed on a rolling basis.
+Applications will be reviewed by members of Harmony’s Corporate Affairs, Legal/Compliance and Medical teams, and independent reviewers from the sleep disorder clinical and patient communities.
+Proposals will be evaluated based on a standard set of review criteria, which will include the quality of the application, creativity of the solution, and the organization’s infrastructure and past program successes.
+Funding will be distributed in Q4 2021.

-Harmony cannot fund projects that will provide a benefit to Harmony other than the “incidental and tenuous” benefit that Harmony receives in the form of goodwill, name recognition and publicity.
+Harmony may not fund projects that will provide a benefit to Harmony other than the “incidental and tenuous” benefit that Harmony receives in the form of goodwill, name recognition, and publicity.
 We will not consider proposals that include any of the following:

 Harmony reserves the right to withdraw this program prior to selecting and awarding grants.

-Harmony reserves the right to use grant awardee organizations and winning programs in press materials.
+Harmony reserves the right to reference grant awardee organizations and winning programs in press materials.

 Applications and support materials must be submitted in English.